osm-search/Nominatim/docs/admin/Import-and-Update.md

 The file is about 400MB and adds around 4GB to Nominatim database.

+!!! tip
-*NOTE:* if you forgot to download the wikipedia rankings, you can also add them after the import by running `./utils/setup.php --import-wikipedia-articles` and then `./utils/update.php --recompute-importance`.
+    If you forgot to download the wikipedia rankings, you can also add importances after the import.
+Download the files, then run `./utils/setup.php --import-wikipedia-articles`
+    and `./utils/update.php --recompute-importance`.

 ### Great Britain, USA postcodes